project / code

 What It Does

-Council takes broad input and tries to turn it into one of a few public record shapes: a claim verdict, a forecast, a comparison, a ranking, or a clarification state when the ask is too vague.
-Completed runs become shareable records instead of disposable answers.
+Council turns broad input into a claim verdict, forecast, comparison, ranking, or clarification when the question is too vague.
+Completed runs become public records instead of disappearing into a chat history.

-Each record carries the answer first, then the accountability layer beneath it: confidence, split, source status, strongest support, strongest objection, main crux, what would change the verdict, challenge activity, and the protocol details behind the run.
+The answer comes first.
+Underneath it are the confidence, council split, source status, strongest support and objection, main crux, challenge activity, and the details of the run.

 Why It Exists